Stella McCartney weds country girl to urban chic

 At the end of the show, McCartney’s ex-Beatle father, Paul, raised his fist in triumph, while singer Alicia Keys, her first time at Paris Fashion Week -- “It’s like magic!” -- gushed.

-“It’s so beautiful, the colours are so vibrant but still so sophisticated and chic and strong,” Keys told Reuters TV.
+“It’s so beautiful, the colors are so vibrant but still so sophisticated and chic and strong,” Keys told Reuters TV.
 “I just love her whole style so I‘m really glad to be here.”

 Hem-lines were short, torsos were tight, and electric blues and white whites gave a pop to silhouettes that still felt sensible.